Andrew W. Mellon Foundation Sawyer Seminars

 Each seminar normally meets for one year, though some have continued for longer periods.
 To allow for planning, seminars need not be scheduled for the coming academic year.
 Faculty participants largely come from the humanities and interpretive social sciences, although some of the most successful and provocative seminars have also drawn on faculty in the arts and in professional schools.
 Seminar leaders are encouraged to invite participants from nearby institutions, such as community colleges, liberal arts colleges, museums, research institutes, etc. As the Foundation reviews proposals, preference will be given to those that include concrete plans for engaging participants with diverse institutional and disciplinary affiliations.

 Sawyer Seminar awards provide support for one postdoctoral fellow to be recruited through a national competition, and for the dissertation research of two graduate students.
 It is expected that the graduate students will be active participants in the intellectual life of the seminar.
 The seminars’ contribution to graduate education in the humanities and social sciences will be carefully considered even though they are not intended to be organized as official credit- bearing courses.
 Seminars are not expected to produce a written product, though many do.

 CU Internal Deadline: 11:59pm MST February 2, 2022

 Internal Application Requirements (all in PDF format)

-- Principal Seminar Organizer(s) Short CV(s): Please attach a short CV (1-2 pages) for each principal seminar organizer.
+- Principal Seminar Organizer(s) Short CV(s): Please include a short CV (1-2 pages) for the principal seminar organizers.

 - Budget Overview (up to 1 page): A basic budget outlining project costs is sufficient; detailed OCG budgets are not required.